JustinGOSSES/wellio.js/README.md

 ## Can I see the demo right now?
 Yes, open the demo page running on github <a href="https://justingosses.github.io/wellio.js/">here</a>.
 Click one of the big blue buttons up top to  open a file loader.
 You can either use a LAS files already part of the webpage or you can load a local LAS file from your computer.

-If you don't have any local LAS files, you can quickly get one by going to <a href="https://raw.githubusercontent.com/JustinGOSSES/wellio.js/master/assets/00-01-01-073-05W5-0.LAS">this</a> link and saving the results to a ".las" file using your browser.
+If you want to test the 'load local file' feature and don't have any local LAS files, you can quickly get one by going to <a href="https://raw.githubusercontent.com/JustinGOSSES/wellio.js/master/assets/00-01-01-073-05W5-0.LAS">this</a> link and saving the results to a ".las" file using your browser.
 That is a raw las file for well UWI 00-01-01-073-05W5-0.

 ## Code Organization Summary
 This repo contains code for the demo page</a>, which leverages the wellio.js JavaScript file in the js folder.